jecki/DHParser/documentation_src/manuals/05_testing.rst

 document-outline.

-The second is a fail test, which checks that the parser for our grammar does not accidently match a badly structured document.
-Now, we will start writing a grammar that is suitable to cpature the snippet from our match-test.
+The second is a fail test, which checks that the parser for our grammar does not accidentally match a badly structured document.
+Now, we will start writing a grammar that is suitable to capture the snippet from our match-test.
 As you'll see in the following, this already requires quite a few definitions.
 Here is our first attempt (which still contains a mistake!)::